jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 +++

-In this case study, we will make use of the freely available bike count data of the city of Ghent (Belgium).
+In this case study, we will make use of the openly available bike count data of the city of Ghent (Belgium).
 At the Coupure Links, next to the Faculty of Bioscience Engineering, a counter keeps track of the number of passing cyclists in both directions.

 ```{code-cell} ipython3
 import pandas as pd